vasylivanchyk330/Predicting_likelihood_of_e_signing_loan_based_on_financial_history/README.md

-Stating the problem:<br>
+Stating the problem:
-creating a model that predicts whether or potential applicants will complete the electronic signature phase of the loan application (a.k.a. e_signed) with given dataset that includes personalinformation like age, time employed, and other financial metrics.
+creating a model that predicts whether or potential applicants will complete the electronic signature phase of the loan application (a.k.a. e_signed) with a given dataset that includes personal information like age, time employed, and other financial metrics.

 <br>